colll78/cardano-lightning/docs/adrs/minimal-state.md

 possession exceeds these limits.
 If they do not, they put only their own funds at risk - not their partners.

-#### respond
+#### Respond

 On a `respond`:

-- The continuting value has `amt` funds, where `amt` is a calculated by a function that is slightly involved ...
-FIXME
+- The continuing value has `amt` funds, where `amt` is a calculated by
+  - the previous total
+  - minus the new `amt0`
+  - minus the total of the closer's pending cheques
+  - minus the total of the non-closer's pending cheques
 - The continuing stage is `RespondedParams amt0 pend0 pend1` where
-  - `amt0` is calculated by ...
-FIXME
+  - `amt0` is a calculated by
+    - the previous `amt0`
+    - minus the difference of squashes if a new snapshot is provided.
+    - minus the total of the unaccounted for cheques.
   - `pend0` is pend list of the closer, potentially with expired cheques dropped and the total adjusted accordingly.
   - `pend1` is the pend list of the non-closer.